Mandela Van Peebles

-Mandela Van Peebles (born June 4, 1994) is an American rapper, film and television actor and producer who has appeared in films such as We the Party, Baadasssss!, and Jigsaw, and the television series Reginald the Vampire.
+Mandela Van Peebles (born June 4, 1994) is an American actor and producer who has appeared in films such as We the Party, Baadasssss!, and Jigsaw, and the television series Reginald the Vampire.

 Personal life

 Van Peebles was born in Los Angeles, California.
 He is one of two children born to director/actor Mario Van Peebles and Lisa Vitello, and a grandson of filmmaker Melvin Van Peebles and Maria (née Marx).
 He is named after Nelson Mandela.